 Google searchers love to see what other people think about a business, so it’s no surprise that the businesses with more positive Google reviews show up on the first page.
 Ask customers in person and create a review shortcut link so you can easily encourage reviews across your online channels.
 While this technically falls under the list of Google My Business optimizations, don’t forget that there are plenty other review sites—all of which have an impact on your ranking.

 Reviews can land you in the “Local Pack” which shows up at the top of Google’s SERP.

-Google My Business is powerful, but you should still create and optimize listings on other popular directories like Yelp.
+Google Business Profile is powerful, but you should still create and optimize listings on other popular directories like Yelp.
 First, because Yelp has high traffic and is widely trusted by Google, so your business’s Yelp page can very well show up on the first page of Google for relevant searches.
 Second, because a solid listing with positive reviews improves your online presence in general.
-Online review and links from other trusted sites send signals to Google that figure into its ranking algorithm.
+Online reviews and links from other trusted sites send signals to Google that figure into its ranking algorithm.